bobbimanners/Applecorn/README.md

 ## Limitations

 Applecorn currently has the following limitations:
-- Not all MOS calls are implemented.
+- Most MOS calls are implemented.
 - There is file I/O support for file-orientated (`OSFILE`) file operations.
 This allows `LOAD` and `SAVE` to work in languages such as BASIC or COMAL.